Irsyad Maulana

-Irsyad Maulana (born 27 September 1993) is an Indonesian professional footballer who plays as a winger or an attacking midfielder for Liga 1 club Semen Padang.
+Irsyad Maulana (born 27 September 1993) is an Indonesian professional footballer who plays as a winger or an attacking midfielder for Championship club Persis Solo.

 At a young age, after strengthening the West Sumatra Student Education Training Center (PPLP) team, he then played in the Semen Padang youth team.
 His outstanding performance in the Soeratin Cup then led him to be called up to the West Sumatra contingent team that would compete in 2012 Pekan Olahraga Nasional.
 The tournament then became the momentum where Irsyad became more famous.
 Semen Padang's first team tried to recruit him, but apparently lost quickly to Pelita Jaya, which at that time was still coached by Rahmad Darmawan.
 Irsyad played for Pelita Jaya in the U-21 team, before joining Arema in 2012.

 Club career

 Arema

 In 2012, He began his career at Arema, in his first season in Malang did quite well.
 From 18 appearances he managed to score four goals in all competitions.

 Two years with Arema, in his last season, he successfully brought Arema to runner-up 2013 Indonesia Super League and brought the semifinals of the 2014 Indonesia Super League.